VioletGiraffe/cpputils/README.md

 # cpputils
-A collection of unrelated C++ utility classes
+A collection of various C++ utility classes